-The Psychology Transfer Pathway AA offers students a powerful option: the opportunity to complete an Associate of Arts degree with course credits that directly transfer to designated Psychology bachelor's degree programs at Minnesota State universities.
+The Political Science Transfer Pathway Associate of Arts (AA) degree program offers students a powerful option: the opportunity to complete an Associate of Arts degree with course credits that directly transfer to designated Political Science bachelor's degree programs at Minnesota State universities.
 The curriculum has been specifically designed so that students completing this pathway degree and transferring to one of the seven Minnesota State universities enter the university with junior-year status.
 All courses in the Transfer Pathway associate degree will directly transfer and apply to the designated bachelor's degree programs in a related field.

-- Bemidji State University - Metropolitan State University: Psychology BA - Minnesota State University, Mankato: Psychology BS - Minnesota State University, Moorhead - Southwest Minnesota State University: Psychology BA - St. Cloud State University: Community Psychology BS, Psychology BA - Winona State University
+- Bemidji State University

+- Metropolitan State University

+- Minnesota State University, Mankato

+- Minnesota State University, Moorhead

+- Southwest Minnesota State University

+- St. Cloud State University

+- Winona State University